 Compact Door Fridge

-Also known as a mini-fridge or bar fridge, these compact door fridges are usually seen in hotel rooms.
+Also known as a mini-fridge or bar fridge, these compact door refrigerators are usually seen in hotel rooms.
 Its smaller size and reduced capacity make it perfect for keeping smaller stuff such as beverages, juices, and fruits.
-It is a fridge for the lounge or bar.
+It is a refrigerator for the lounge or bar.

 Best Compact Fridge in Singapore: